 For fridges, the most energy-hungry model will cost you $2600 over 10 years*.
 The most efficient will cost you just $808 – that's a whopping $1792 difference!

 (These costs are for a large French door fridge and a small freezer-on-bottom model respectively so they're not like for like, but it does illustrate how widely running costs can vary.
 It's important to factor these costs into your purchasing decision – the upfront cost is only part of the picture.)

 If you've noticed your power bills creeping up, it might be time to upgrade.
 Check out our guide to buying a new fridge.

 *Running costs based on an electricity price of 40c per kWh.

 2. Your food is spoiling quickly

-Throwing out spoiled food is not only costly for your household budget, it could be a sign of poor temperature regulation and a badly performing fridge.
+Throwing out spoiled food regularly is not only bad for your household budget and terrible for the environment, it could be a sign of poor temperature regulation and a fridge that's on its last legs.

-The problem might be a faulty thermostat or a damaged door seal, which are worth repairing and might not mean you need a whole new fridge.
+The problem might be a faulty thermostat or a damaged door seal, which are both issues that are worth repairing and might not mean you need a whole new fridge.

 3. It's very, very noisy

 It's reasonable to expect a certain level of noise coming from your fridge.
 Our fridge experts describe the noise of a healthy fridge as "a continuous hum, like a relatively quiet motor, and much quieter than a vacuum cleaner".